WakiMak/trentent.github.io-forked/_posts/2018-09-14-meltdown-spectre-performance-impact-analysis-take-2.md

 ---
 I want to start this off by thanking **ControlUp**, **LoginVSI** and **Ryan Ververs-Bijkerk** for his assistance in helping me with this post.

-Building on my last evaluation of the performance impact of Meltdown and Spectre, I was graciously given a trial of the LoginVSI software product used to simulate user loads and ControlUp&#8217;s cloud based analytic tool, ControlUp Insights.
+Building on my last evaluation of the performance impact of Meltdown and Spectre, I was graciously given a trial of the LoginVSI software product used to simulate user loads and ControlUp's cloud based analytic tool, ControlUp Insights.

 This analysis takes into consideration the differences of operating systems and uses the latest Dell server hardware platform with a Intel Gold 6150 as the processor at its heart. &nbsp;This processor contains the full PCID instructions to give the best performance (as of today) with mitigations enabled. &nbsp;However, only Server 2012R2 and Server 2016 can take advantage of these hardware features.

 ### Test Setup

-This test was setup on 4 hosts. &nbsp;2 of the hosts had VM&#8217;s where all the mitigations were enabled and 2 hosts had all of the mitigation features disabled. &nbsp;I tested live production workloads and simulated user loads from LoginVSI. &nbsp;The live production workloads were run on XenApp 6.5 on 2008R2 and the simulated workloads were on XenApp 7.15CU2 with 2008R2, 2012R2 and 2016.
+This test was setup on 4 hosts. &nbsp;2 of the hosts had VM's where all the mitigations were enabled and 2 hosts had all of the mitigation features disabled. &nbsp;I tested live production workloads and simulated user loads from LoginVSI. &nbsp;The live production workloads were run on & 6.5 on 2008R2 and the simulated workloads were on & 7.15CU2 with 2008R2, 2012R2 and 2016.

 Odd host numbers had the mitigation disabled, even host number had the mitigation enabled.